" The minister grew comparatively calm".

 i feel like bondage means together like bonding or maybe even band aid because they bond to your skin.

-"fondly expecting thier coarsest utensils in that happy place would be of massy silver."
+"fondly expecting thier coarsest utensils in that happy place would be of massy silver."page 131

 elements of literature